SH5 Napier to Taupō safety improvements

 Site Engineer Genald Sebastian (TREC), Supervisor Blair Davis (Hawke's Bay Civil Infrastructure) and Site Traffic Management Supervisor Daniel Bullivant (Traffic Management NZ) onsite as crews start work on shoulder widening on SH5 near Te Pōhue.

-We are widening the road shoulder, installing roadside safety barriers and rumble strips (audio tactile profiles), painting new lines and a wider centreline to improve the safety of various high-risk curves on SH5 between Eskdale and Waipunga.
+We have widened the road shoulder, installed roadside safety barriers, painted new lines and a wider centreline to improve the safety of various high-risk curves on SH5 between Eskdale and Waipunga.
+We’ve also made safety improvements to the Tarawera slow vehicle bay.
+This work is nearing completion and a temporary speed limit of 50km/h remains in place south of Te Pōhue.

-In addition to safety improvements, TREC is doing repair, rebuild and maintenance work at multiple sites on SH5.
+In addition to safety improvements, TREC is doing recovery work at multiple sites on SH5.
+Keep up to date with projects and updates on

 • Project timeline